FallDownTheSystem/modern-js/src/pages/new-es-features.md

 :::
 ::::

-You can see the full index of Web API's [here](https://developer.mozilla.org/en-US/docs/Web/API).
-There's a lot of them, so I won't be listing and introducing them here; although we will cover the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) in the next article.
-Here's a few interesting APIs for you to checkout:
+You can see the full index of Web APIs [here](https://developer.mozilla.org/en-US/docs/Web/API).
+There's a lot of them, so I won't be listing and introducing them here, but I will list some of the more common ones for you to look into.

+Browser APIs:
+- [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API): Provides an interface for fetching resources as promises, replacing `XMLHttpRequest`.
+- [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver): Observe and attach callbacks when elements, classes, or styles are added, changed, or removed.
+- [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver): Observe and attach callbacks when elements change size.
+- [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver): Observe and attach callbacks when elements become visible, i.e., scrolling.
 - [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API): Background threads, for running long tasks without blocking.
-- [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) Two-way interactive communication session between the browser and a server.
+- [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API): Two-way interactive communication session between the browser and a server.
+- [WebRTC](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API): Web Real-Time Communication enables Web applications and sites to capture and optionally stream audio and/or video media.

+Devices APIs:
+- [Notifications](https://developer.mozilla.org/en-US/docs/Web/API/Notifications_API): Allows web pages to control the display of system notifications.
+- [Geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API): Allows users to provide location information.
+- [Sensor APIs](https://developer.mozilla.org/en-US/docs/Web/API/Sensor_APIs): Access device sensors, such as ambient light sensor, accelerometer, gyroscope, etc.

+Here are some exciting upcoming APIs (these are still drafts and aren't supported by many browsers yet):
-- [File System Access](https://developer.mozilla.org/en-US/docs/Web/API/File_System_Access_API): Interaction with files on a user's local device.
+- [File System Access](https://developer.mozilla.org/en-US/docs/Web/API/File_System_Access_API): Interaction with files on a user's local device
-- [Houdini](https://developer.mozilla.org/en-US/docs/Web/Houdini): A set of low-level APIs that exposes parts of the CSS engine.
+- [Houdini](https://developer.mozilla.org/en-US/docs/Web/Houdini): A set of low-level APIs that expose parts of the CSS engine.

+There's one Web API we haven't mentioned yet, and that's the [`DOM`](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).
+There are many new useful methods in the DOM API, which we'll explore in-depth in the following article.

 ## WebAssembly

 Lastly, let's talk about WebAssembly.
 WebAssembly is a new type of code that can be run in modern web browsers — it is a low-level assembly-like language with a compact binary format that runs with near-native performance and provides languages such as C/C++, C# and Rust with a compilation target so that they can run on the web.
 It is also designed to run alongside JavaScript, allowing both to work together.

-WebAssembly has huge implications for the web platform — it provides a way to run code written in multiple languages on the web at near native speed, with client apps running on the web that previously couldn’t have done so.
+WebAssembly has huge implications for the web platform — it provides a way to run code written in multiple languages on the web at near-native speed, with client apps running on the web that previously couldn't have done so.

 WebAssembly is designed to complement and run alongside JavaScript — using the WebAssembly JavaScript APIs, you can load WebAssembly modules into a JavaScript app and share functionality between the two.
 This allows you to take advantage of WebAssembly's performance and power and JavaScript's expressiveness and flexibility in the same apps, even if you don't know how to write WebAssembly code.